The killing of Trayvon Martin raises the prospect of a deadly racial disparity: unequal enforcement of “stand your ground” legislation.

 I acknowledge that putting my question and doubts out there is bold.
 Am I trying to start a race war?
 Do I want more white people killed just to even things up?
 Of course not, I’m trying to stop a race war.
 I’m trying to shed light on one that began hundreds of years ago with slavery, continued through the Jim Crow era, and continues through today.

 I suggest our legislatures take steps to ensure that the intent and enforcement of this law – of all laws – is no more harmful to one group than another.
 This “stand your ground” law, enforced selectively, practically declares open season on black men.
-This outrageous idea is reinforced by this inserted image of a gun range target sold openly in Orlando, in the same state where Trayvon Martin was killed.
+This outrageous idea is reinforced by the image above of a gun range target sold openly in Orlando, in the same state where Trayvon Martin was killed.

-Let’s recognize that two of the principle parties advocating for stand your ground legislation are themselves part of the nonprofit sector.
+And because this website focuses on the work of the nonprofit and philanthropic sector, let’s recognize that two of the principle parties advocating for stand your ground legislation are themselves part of the nonprofit sector.
 Both the National Rifle Association, and the American Legislative Exchange Council are 501(c)3 tax-exempt organizations supported by donations from individuals and foundations and recognized by the IRS as “charitable organizations.”
 It will take activist nonprofits and activist funders to insist on equity in law enforcement and law enactment.
 A law-by-law and state-by-state evaluation of disparate impact of law enforcement will reveal where progress most needs to be made.

 * * *